joegaudet/joegaudet.github.io/_posts/2013-07-19-fast-clicks-with-angular-js.markdown

 	<button fast-click="someClickFunction()">An Button</button>
 {% endhighlight %}

-Before we get started, you should have a functional knowledge of AngularJS [directives](http://docs.angularjs.org/guide/directive), there's nothing fancy going on in this one, but just the same the details of how they function won't be covered.
+Before we get started, you should have a functional knowledge of AngularJS [directives](httpu//docs.angularjs.org/guide/directive).
+There's nothing fancy going on in this one, but just the same the details of how they function won't be covered.
 Also you should give the google article a read through to understand the cases that we are trying to handle.

-First things first, make sure you have Modernizr included in your project, I created a simple provider that will allow Modernizr to be injected into our directive rather than accessed globally.
+First things first: make sure you have Modernizr included in your project, I created a simple provider that will allow Modernizr to be injected into our directive rather than accessed globally.
 We use Modernizr to detect if we are on a touch device or not later on in the directive.

 {% highlight js %}
 angular